 — Observability, because rebranding Ops as DevOps wasn’t bad enough, now they’re devopsifying monitoring too

 — Is that supposed to be like the second coming of DevOps?
 Or was it the Second Way?
 I can’t remember.
 It all felt so cultish anyway.

 So then.
 What is the difference between “monitoring” and “Observability”, if any?
 Or is the latter just the latest buzzword on the block, to be flogged and shoved down our throats until it has been milked for all its worth?

 Once upon a time there was “Monitoring”

-“Monitoring” traditionally was an Ops preserve.
+“Monitoring” traditionally was a preserve of Operations engineers.
 The term often invokes not very pleasant memories in minds of many who’ve been doing it for long enough they can remember the time when Nagios was state-of-the-art.
 In the eyes of many, “monitoring” harks back to many dysfunctional aspects of the old school way of operating software, not least the unsophistication of tooling available back in the day that ruled the roost so consummately that the term “monitoring” to this day causes some people to think of simple up/down checks.

 In general, we tend to measure at three levels: network, machine, and application.
 Application metrics are usually the hardest, yet most important, of the three.
 They’re very specific to your business, and they change as your applications change (and Etsy changes a lot).
 Instead of trying to plan out everything we wanted to measure and putting it in a classical configuration management system, we decided to make it ridiculously simple for any engineer to get anything they can count or time into a graph with almost no effort.